 The plan is really the easiest part of plan do check act.
 Start with goals that are measurable.
 Document your plan using objectives, policies, procedures, and forms.
 Assign individual responsibilities, and you’re done.
 When you’re building an ISO 9001 Quality Management System, this is not hard at all.
 But it gets harder, and pretty quickly.

-What does the “Do” in plan-do-check-act mean?
+What does the “Do” in plan do check act mean?
 This refers to using the policies, procedures, and forms to realize your objectives.
 This means collecting data, and populating your forms.
 You have to use your procedures and follow your policies.
-While this may sound easy at first, keeping it up is the hard part — you may start with good intentions (that’s the “plan” part), but as they say, “Good intentions don?t pay the bills.”
-Your company has to follow through on its intent, and follow-through — commitment — starts at the top.
+While this may sound easy at first, keeping it up is the hard part — you may start with good intentions (that’s the “plan” part), but as they say, “Good intentions don’t pay the bills.”
+Your company has to follow through on its plan, and follow-through — commitment — starts at the top.
 Furthermore, management commitment isn’t an isolated event — it’s part of the company philosophy.

 In case you missed that, let me say it again: “doing” takes management commitment.
 That’s a large part of what makes plan-do-check-act so hard.
 As management, you get so involved in running the day-to-day aspects of the business that you forget that you started with good intentions (the plan).
 It is not that the plan was ill-conceived; it’s that there’s more to it than a piece of paper.
 Plans need continual reevaluation — you need to constantly “check” your progress and adjust the plan accordingly.
 What’s so hard about checking the plan?

 In the “check” step of plan do check act, you have to convert data into information.
 Charting data can make this much easier but even so, a chart is just a visualization of data.
 A chart is not information without a target.
 In addition, you need enough data points to show trends.
 How many make a trend?